AdaCore/spark2014/docs/ug/usage.rst

    gnatprove -P %PP --mode=prove --report=all

-We recommand that you enable the option ``Draw current line as a thin line`` (in ``Edit --> Preferences --> Editor --> Fonts & Colors``) so that it does not hide the status of the checks on the current line (all proved in green / otherwise in red).
+We recommend that you enable the option ``Draw current line as a thin line`` (in ``Edit --> Preferences --> Editor --> Fonts & Colors``) so that it does not hide the status of the checks on the current line (all proved in green / otherwise in red).